tsnieman/react-omega-boilerplate/README.md

   - redux-devtools-dock-monitor
   - redux-devtools-log-monitor

+# Install requirements
+- Use a newer version of nodejs; I use `v6.3.1` (TODO be more specific about minimum requirement)
+- Install [jest](https://github.com/facebook/jest) (used for unit testing) globally

 # Oddities
 **Note about warning which says "[react-router] You cannot change ; it will be ignored",** -- this warning is harmless, we just can't disable it.